-For more information about your coverage offered through your employment, please check your health plan's summary plan description or contact.

-The Marketplace can help you evaluate your coverage options, including your eligibility for coverage through the Marketplace and its cost.
+For more information about your coverage offered through your employment, please check your health plan's summary plan description or contact: The Marketplace can help you evaluate your coverage options, including your eligibility for coverage through the Marketplace and its cost.
 Please visit HealthCare.gov for more information, including an online application for health insurance coverage and contact information for a Health Insurance Marketplace in your area.

-PART B: Information About Health Coverage Offered by Your Employer

-This section contains information about any health coverage offered by your employer.
+PART B: Information About Health Coverage Offered by Your Employer This section contains information about any health coverage offered by your employer.
 If you decide to complete an application for coverage in the Marketplace, you will be asked to provide this information.
 This information is numbered to correspond to the Marketplace application.

-Cooperative of American Physicians 32-0171134 5.
-Employer address 333 S. Hope St., 12 th Floor 6.
-Employer phone number 800-252-7706 / 8.
-S CA tate 9.
-ZIP code 71 10.
-Who can we contact abo Leilani Ligans out employee health coverage at this job?
-11. Phone number (if different from above) 12.
-Email address lligans@capphysicians s.com mation about health coverage offered l employer, we offer a health plan to: All employees.
-Eligible employees are x Some employees.
-Eligible employees are: Full-time employees working 30 hours or more per week.
-Part-Time employees working 20 hours per week.
-With respect to dependents: X We do offer coverage.
-Eligible dependents are: Your legal spouse or registered domestic partner Your children up to age 26 Your disabled children up to any age (if di sabled prior to age 19) We do not offer coverage.
-If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.
+Cooperative of American Physicians 95-2988063 5.
+Employer address 333 S. Hope Street, 12 th Floor 6.
+Employer phone number 800-252-7706 7.
+City Los Angeles 8.
+State CA 9.
+ZIP code 90071 10.
+Who can we contact about employee health coverage at this job?
+Leilani Ligans 11.
+Phone number (if different from above) 12.
+Email address Lligans@capphysicians.com Here is some basic information about health coverage offered by this employer: • As your employer, we offer a health plan to: All employees.
+Eligible employees are: Some employees.
+Eligible employees are: Full-time employees working 30 hours or more per week Part-time employees working 20 hours or more per week With respect to dependents: We do offer coverage.
+Eligible dependents are: Your legal spouse or registered domestic partner Your child(ren) up to age 26 Your disabled child(ren) up to any age (if disabled prior to age 19) ☐ We do not offer coverage. coverage meets the minimum value, based on employee wages. ue standard, and tl ne cost of this coverage to you is intended Even if your employer intends your coverage to be affordable, you may still be eligible for a premium If you decide to shop for coverage in the Marketplace, HealthCare.gov will guide you through the process.
+Here's the employer information you'll enter when you visit HealthCare.gov to find out if you can get a tax credit to lower your monthly premiums. premium discount.